consensus-shipyard/spacenet/README.md

 ```
 git clone https://github.com/consensus-shipyard/lotus

-// The default (and latest stable) branch for the network is `spacenet`
+// The stable branch for the network is `spacenet`
-git checkout v0.2.0
+git checkout spacenet
 ```
 - Installing lotus and running all dependencies as described in the `README` of the [repo](https://github.com/consensus-shipyard/lotus)
 - Once you have all `lotus` dependencies installed you can run the following command to compile `eudico` with Spacenet support.